coding-mtizziani/exam_counter/README.md

 1.  **Clone the Repository (if applicable):**
     If the project is hosted on a version control system (e.g., GitHub), clone it to your local machine:

     ```bash
     git clone https://github.com/coding-mtizziani/exam_counter.git
     cd exam_conter
     ```

+    or download the repository as a ZIP file and extract it to your desired location from [github](https://github.com/coding-mtizziani/exam_counter).

 2.  **Create and Activate a Virtual Environment (Recommended):**
     It's best practice to use a virtual environment to manage project dependencies separately from your system's global Python packages.